Tow Mater: Concept and creation

 Mater's driving skills include a claim to be "the world's best backwards driver," an ability inspired by Dean Walker, a Kansas Historic Route 66 Association president known in Riverton as "Crazy Legs Walker, the Ambassador of Crazy Feet on Route 66" for his ability to twist his feet backward and walk in reverse.
 The Pixar production team met Walker during a nine day tour of Route 66 guided by historian Michael Wallis in 2001 and decided to include his ability in the film.
 Wallis was keen for the production team to incorporate aspects of the people that they met on the trip into the car characters to make them more human.
-He also said that Mater's character was inspired partly by "a troubadour in Erick, Okla., who wears a redneck tuxedo" named Harley Russell.
+He also said that Mater's character was inspired partly by Harley Russell, who he described as "a troubadour in Erick, Okla., who wears a redneck tuxedo."
 According to Wallis, Mater's appearance was inspired by "a rusty old tow truck" that they came across in Galena, which he knew would end up in the film.
 Wallis recalled the moment that inspired Mater's design: "There was an old wrecker in an empty lot by Route 66 in Galena, Kan., ...
 Joe Ranft, the studio's head of story and a key member of the Pixar team, stopped and noticed it, and Mater was born."
 The inspiration for the character was a 1951 International Harvester tow truck that was used to pull equipment from the lead mines of Galena and, following the release of the film, was parked outside the former Kan-O-Tex Service Station as a tourist attraction.
 Due to copyright reasons, Disney requested that the truck be renamed, so the owners decided to call it "Tow Tater".